 A CASA advocate speaks on behalf of the child in the family court system and acts as their voice in the courtroom.
 A CASA advocate serves as the eyes and ears outside of the court system so that they can ensure a safe and permanent home for the child.

-Our advocates go through a 30-hour training series at our office in Lexington and then are appointed to a case in the family court systems of Fayette and Bourbon Counties.
+Our advocates go through a 30-hour training series at our office in Lexington and then are appointed to a case in the family court systems of Fayette, Bourbon and Woodford Counties.
 Once appointed to the case, the CASA advocate interviews everyone involved, including but not limited to the child, biological parents, foster parents, teachers, friends, doctors, therapists and relatives.

 The CASA advocate writes reports that are sent to the judge and all other parties (lawyers and social workers) in the case.
 Judges use these reports as their eyes and ears on cases that need more attention than others.
 These reports are very valuable to judges because they often provide information on these critical cases that otherwise would not be available